About campaigns

 Destinations

-Destinations are the locations to which you will send the lists of customers that are associated with each recipient group within a sub-audience.
+Destinations are the locations to which you will send the lists of customers that are associated with each treatment group within a sub-audience.
 You may send these lists to any destination that is configured for your tenant.
 You may send the same list to multiple destinations.

 Step 1.